 The Eufy Security Wi-Fi Video Doorbell is our favorite option, allowing you to keep an eye on your front door.
 The integrated 2K camera can capture high-definition video for later playback and review, with advanced HDR and distortion correction technologies helping to ensure you see everything that happens around your home.
 Eufy also includes an intelligent human recognition feature built directly into the Eufy’s software, allowing you to receive an alert when a human appears, but ensuring false alarms from stray animals are reduced.

 Best of all, you won’t need a monthly subscription, as the Eufy stores its data locally; it is the best video doorbell without a subscription.
 The motion detection software could do with some improvement as it’s a bit over sensitive, but that doesn’t stop us from awarding Eufy our top pick.
-This doorbell will be a great upgrade to your best home security system.
+This doorbell can be a great compliment to the best outdoor wireless security camera.

 #2 Ring 3 Video Doorbell